Furio360/PP-Elyco/README.md

-1. Encoyer ''@up echo​ off pp-j​'' a une personne au hasart en message.
+Send '' @up echo off pp-j '' to a random person in a message.
-2. Faire F12
+Do F12
-3. Source
+Source